 Liu said he chose Yang because the latter had something in common with the man behind the Ice Bucket Challenge sensation — Pete Frates, a former U.S. athlete with Boston College Baseball who was diagnosed with the disease in 2012.

 Prominent figures who have had a bucket of ice dumped over the heads include Facebook founder Mark Zuckerberg, Microsoft co-founder Bill Gates and Amazon CEO Jeff Bezos.

 Though he was named by Ethel Kennedy — widow of former U.S. Senator Robert F. Kennedy — U.S. President Barack Obama has opted to donate to support the cause instead of getting himself drenched.

 Taipei mayoral aspirant Ko Wen-je participates in the Ice Bucket Challenge and pours ice water over his head in Taipei, yesterday.
-Ko attended “Go Youth!
-Be yourself!,” a film ...
+Ko attended "Go Youth!
+Be yourself!," a ...